2series/Malastare-AI/README.md

-# Malastare AI - Our future with AI
+# Malastare AI - The future with AI

 Data Scientists thirsty for new challenges and loves problem-solving of any kind.
 We observe and define problems from different angles and perspectives.